One-Time Compilation of Device-Level Instructions for Quantum Subroutines

-This class encompasses routines at both the algorithm/application layer as well as further down the hardware-software stack.
+This class encompasses routines at both the algorithm/application layer as well as further down the hardware-software stack e.g. VQA~\cite{Peruzzo2014} and QAOA~\cite{hadfield2019quantum} which have similar circuit structures but vary parameters between iterations.
+This category also includes adaptive calibration or characterization routines~\cite{stace2022optimised, PhysRevA.77.012307, https://doi.org/10.48550/arxiv.1310.4492}.

-QCI problems include promising variational quantum algorithms (VQA) like \ac{vqe}~\cite{Peruzzo2014} and quantum alternating operator ansatz (QAOA)~\cite{hadfield2019quantum}, which aim to solve classically hard quantum chemistry and optimization problems respectively.
-In this model, the high-level algorithm requires repeated execution of programs whose contents depend on the results from the previous programs.
-These algorithms often use the same underlying circuit structure, but vary parameters, like rotation angles.

-Beyond high-level applications, there are many characterization and calibration routines that fall into this category.
-Quantum computers currently require extensive amounts of characterization which consists of a set of processes that probe the quantum computer for its noise sources.
-Because the noise in a system can be time-dependent, these routines involve long sequences of operations.
-Every iteration can correspond to new sequence lengths or different measurement bases.
-Common characterization routines, such as \ac{rb}~\cite{PhysRevA.77.012307} and \ac{gst}~\cite{https://doi.org/10.48550/arxiv.1310.4492} can't be strictly viewed as instances of the \ac{qci} framework as their iterations do not necessarily depend on previous measurements.
-They do involve sequential execution of circuits, and the user may choose to alter the routine, like running more circuits of a particular type for higher precision.

-Because many quantum systems are susceptible to noise resulting in parameter drifts, they need to be routinely calibrated.
-Program operations on a quantum system correspond to hardware-specific pulses applied to subsets of qubits.
-The amplitude, phase, frequency, and duration of these pulses must be calibrated in order to execute the desired operations with a high success rate.
-In naive versions, this pipeline can be very simple, a sequence of short circuits of individual pulses which scan over each of these parameters to find optimal points.
-Alternative approaches which can reduce the shot count (the number of times the qubits are measured) overheads are adaptive.
-Here, again, short circuits are executed but instead of being a scan, we can update a Bayesian inference model~\cite{stace2022optimised} to decide which pulse \revision{to} try next.